-Anger is a negative emotion, but also a completely normal human emotion.
-It occurs when a person thinks that someone or something has done something wrong, bad or which puts them in danger, and they want to protect themselves or punish the person for what they have done.
+Anger is a negative emotion but also a completely normal human emotion.
+When a person thinks that someone or something has done something wrong, bad or which puts them in danger, and they want to protect themselves or punish the person for what they have done.
 Anger ranges from fleeting annoyance to full-fledged rage.
-A recent study into violent crime described the normalization of violence in South Africa society which has contributed to a culture of violence.
+A recent study of violent crime described the normalization of violence in South Africa society, contributing to a culture of violence.

 Fast facts about anger in SA:

 - 50% of children have witnessed anger outbursts in their own homes

 - 11% have witnessed family members intentionally hurting one another

 - 7% have witnessed family members attacking one another physically